|

 owner of the other domain, by the way, sent a note back saying few wine

-writers recognize the work that goes in to making these wines, especially in
+writers recognized the work that goes in to making these wines, especially in

 less-than-perfect vintages.

-In any case, we were told a few years ago that Wine Spectator staffers were
+In any case, we were told some years ago that Wine Spectator staffers were

 not permitted to visit the domaine!
 I don't know if this policy has